 Audit Logging

-Mezite records a structured audit event for every security-relevant action in the cluster: logins, certificate issuance, SSH session lifecycle, role changes, access requests, and more.
-Events are written to PostgreSQL and are immutable once stored.
-This guide covers event types, event structure, querying, the Emitter architecture, external sinks, and retention.
+Mezite records a structured audit event for every security-relevant action in the cluster: logins, certificate issuance, SSH session lifecycle, access requests, and more.
+Events are written to the configured backing database (PostgreSQL or SQLite) via the audit Emitter.
+This guide covers event types, event structure, querying, the Emitter architecture, and external sinks.

 Event Types